MetaDocencia/SitioWeb/content/en/post/cumple_mes.md

 Come join us, you will be welcome!

-> In [this slides](https://docs.google.com/presentation/d/1QWWxxfHGO7rCIYE7-IOhIvqjrN-TmIsbeK5pbPZsL_Y/edit?usp=sharing) you will find more details of our first month
+> In [these slides](https://docs.google.com/presentation/d/1QWWxxfHGO7rCIYE7-IOhIvqjrN-TmIsbeK5pbPZsL_Y/edit?usp=sharing) you will find more details about our first month achievements.